hasgeek/funnel/funnel/pages/about/policy/posh.md

-title: Prevention of Sexual Harassment Policy
+title: Prevention of sexual harassment policy

 We believe in creating fair and equitable environments within the organization, for folks who interact with us on contract and for our larger communities.
 To that end, our Prevention of Sexual Harassment policy (Link the entire policy here) details our intention and commitment to safety and dignity of all persons.
 We have simplified the policy below for easy readability, so that anyone associating with Hasgeek is under no doubt that harassment of any kind, including sexual harassment, is forbidden in this organization and the communities we foster and every employee, contractor and community member has the right to be protected against it.